The Forbidden History of Heavenly Mother

 Beyond — Return of the Queen of Heaven

-But true divinity is too paradoxical for mortal consciousness to grasp, so we fragment it into archetypes, into stereotypes, easily digestible pieces.
-But the day is coming when the Great Mother shall be revealed in her full glory for the world to see as we continue to evolve.
-We find her divinity made flesh and reflected in all her daughters, both the Madonna and the Whore.
-The time is coming when both the Great Father and Great Mother will be worshiped equally, who knows what marvelous wonders will occur when that day comes.
+But true divinity is too paradoxical for mortal consciousness to grasp, so we break it apart into archetypes, into stereotypes, into smaller and more digestible pieces.
+Yet the day is coming when the Great Mother shall be revealed in her full glory for the world to see.
+We glimpse her even now, made flesh and reflected in all her daughters, both Madonna and Whore.
+The time is coming when the Great Father and Great Mother will be honored together.
+Who can say what wonders may follow when that day arrives?

-And so she will seek the Great Mother in a cave.
-She will reveal herself in her full glory, in flesh and bone.
-As Inanna returning from the underworld, as divinity in paradoxes.
-Only then will the restitution of all things begin to be complete.
+And so she will go out and seek the Great Mother in a cave, and there the Mother will reveal herself in her full glory, in flesh and bone, as Inanna returning from the underworld, as divinity in paradox.
+Only then will the restitution of all things truly begin.

-The young woman will race to tell others.
-Some will call her a harlot, others an idolator, others a heretic.
-Her thoughts and actions will not be seen as normal but as a mad woman.
-Some few still will believe her.
-And the church will soon have to listen as she calmly claims, “Thus saith the Lady.”
+The young woman will run to tell others.
+Some will call her a harlot, others an idolater, others a heretic.
+Her words will not be received as wisdom but as madness.
+Yet some few will believe her, and sooner or later the Church will have to listen.

-The priestesshood which Joseph Smith sought to instigate will return in full force.
-Women healing by laying on of hands.
-The Relief Society set apart as its own organization, its president called High Priestess.
-They shall preside over their own meetings.
-They shall speak their own minds.
-They shall publish their own magazines, books, and articles.
-If plural marriage is to return, they will hold full authority on the matter.
-A priestess shall bless kingship upon her husband.
+The priestesshood Joseph Smith seemed at moments to foreshadow will return in full force.
+Women will heal by the laying on of hands.
+The Relief Society will be set apart in its own dignity, and its president will be called High Priestess.
+Women will preside over their own meetings.
+They will speak their own minds.
+They will publish their own books, magazines, and articles.
+A priestess will bless kingship upon her husband.

-The endowment shall incorporate the Divine Mother into the cosmic play instead of as a silent absent parent.
-She shall speak and we will hear her words.
-Her groves of Asherah shall be rebuilt.
-Cakes shall be baked again for her.
-Her statues will be reconstructed.
+The endowment will one day make room for the Divine Mother within the cosmic drama, no longer as a silent and absent parent, but as one who speaks and is heard.
+Her groves will be rebuilt.
+Cakes will be baked again for her.
+Her statues will be raised again from the dust.

-And we shall look up and behold two towering statues of both Divine Father and Mother gleaming in the sunlight at the center of a utopia reminding us of our own inner divinity.
-We shall progress into the stars like never before to reign and rule forever, spreading life through the dead cosmos.
+And we will look up and behold the Divine Father and Divine Mother together, towering in the sunlight at the center of a holy city, reminding us of our own buried divinity.
+Then humanity will go out into the stars, not as orphaned conquerors, but as children of both Heaven and Earth, carrying life into the dead cosmos.

 Comments